Bjørg Tysdal Moe

 Bjørg Tysdal Moe (born 6 March 1954) is a Norwegian politician for the Christian Democratic Party.

 She served as a deputy representative to the Parliament of Norway from Rogaland during the term 2005–2009.
-She is also the deputy mayor of Stavanger, and since 2008 the deputy leader of the Norwegian Association of Local and Regional Authorities.
+She was also the deputy mayor of Stavanger between 1999 and 2019, and the deputy leader of the Norwegian Association of Local and Regional Authorities from 2008 to 2012.